 - Lower proclivities towards wandering around looking for potential mates, which can ensure greater safety.

 - Reductions in aggressive and territorial behaviors that are typical in animals seeking mates such as fighting, spraying and marking territory.

 - Eliminating female bloody discharge common during periods of going into heat.

 - Reducing the pet population and the costs associated with unwanted litters of animals such as re-homing them.

 When Should Pets Be Sterilized?

 Most veterinarians agree that pets enjoy greater health and often live longer if they are spayed before going into heat for the first time.
 This means that pets don’t benefit at all from having at least one litter of babies, which dispels old and untrue notions.
-It’s recommended to have kittens and puppies sterilized around 6-8 weeks of age, but it’s never too late in life for any pet in good health to be spayed or neutered.
+It’s recommended to have younger cats and dog sterilized at an early age, but it’s never too late in life for any pet in good health to be spayed or neutered.

 Join our Rockaway, NJ Family at Mountain View Veterinary Hospital

 If you are ready to have your pet spayed or neutered, please schedule an online appointment at Mountain View Veterinary Hospital or give our Rockaway, NJ veterinarian office a call at 973-709-8958 for immediate assistance.